Terms and Conditions of Sale

 6.13 What about Gift Vouchers?
 The ticket levy is applied to tickets, when using a gift voucher at the point of sale, in line with all other payment methods.

 6.14 Are there any exceptions?
-Yes, when purchasing a Phoenix membership at for The Gwyn Hall, one benefit of belonging to the scheme is that you are exempt from paying the Ticket Levy.
+Yes, when purchasing a Phoenix membership at for The Gwyn Hall, one benefit of belonging to the scheme is that you are exempt from paying the Ticket Levy for certain live events and cinema screenings.
 You can obtain the full benefits of the scheme with an annual subscription of just £10.
 Please contact the Gwyn Hall Box Office on 0300 365 6677 for further details.

 7. Ticket collection or delivery